About

 Me: Why do you call Dysautonomia 'Bob'?
 And did someone named Bob do you wrong?

 Self: Have you ever tried to say or spell Dysautonomia?
 It's damn hard, especially when you have brain fog.
 Don't forget I'm the woman who spent an hour looking for the car keys that were in her hand the whole time.
 I'm not exactly playing with a full deck anymore.
 Me, you've got to stop listening to country music songs.
 No one named Bob did me wrong, this is not "another, somebody, done somebody wrong, song".
 There is no vendetta against the Bob's of this world.
-However, people who put symbols in their name on the other hand (I'm talking about you Ke$ha), and people who say 'revert back' should be flogged and made to watch Glitter on loop.
+However, people who say 'revert back' should be flogged and made to watch Glitter on loop.
 'Bob' was simply the first name that popped into my head.
 It's short and sweet and spelled the same backwards and forwards.
 Basically, it's less likely to be a balls up.

 Me; So what's this weird arse Bob all about?